andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 If you answered yes to the first two questions, you'll want to consider exporting your components via a single package.

-If you answered yes to the last two questions, you'll want to consider scoping your modules.
+If you answered yes to the last two questions, you'll want to consider scoping your packages.

 ### Does your library incorporate a design language or encourage the use of several components?

-Ant Design and Material UI are often viewed more as frameworks than libraries, as they're opinionated on how you design and build your UIs.
-If you're in for a penny, you're in for a pound.
+Both [Ant Design](https://ant.design/docs/spec/values) and [Material UI](https://material-ui.com/customization/theming/) offer their own ways building UI components.
+Since Ant Design incorporates their own design language into their component suite, end-users are likely to use multiple components throughout their web apps.
+As for Material UI, a number of their components can be used together to build complex UI, like the various Dialog* components.
+This alone makes a case for Material UI to export many components from a single package.

+Note: While Material UI uses scoped packages, their `material` package [exports dozens of components](https://github.com/mui-org/material-ui/tree/master/packages/mui-material/src).

-For projects like Lion WC, which utilises a scoped modules approach, the library offers white-labeled components that an end-user can pick and choose from.
-This facilitates the workflow where a user may need a single component.
+For projects like Lion WC, which utilises a scoped packages approach, the library offers white-labeled components that an end-user can pick and choose from.
+This facilitates the workflow where a user may need only a handful of components.

 Don't let the arbitrary segregation deter you from doing something different entirely.
 [Wired Elements](https://github.com/rough-stuff/wired-elements) is a UI component library that exports all of the components from a single package.